Peter Pan (2003 film): Plot

-In 1904 London, Wendy Darling tells her younger brothers John and Michael stories of Captain Hook and his pirates.
+In Edwardian London, Wendy Darling tells her younger brothers John and Michael stories of Captain Hook and his pirates.
 Peter Pan overhears her from outside their nursery window.
 Dissatisfied with Wendy's stories, Aunt Millicent advises the Darlings to focus on her future prospects.
 One night, Wendy sees Peter return to the nursery to watch her sleep, but his shadow is bitten off by the family's nurse dog, Nana.
-At school, Wendy's teacher discovers her drawing a picture of Peter.
-Wendy tries stopping a disciplinary letter from reaching her father, only to publicly embarrass him when Nana chases her into the bank.
+At school, Wendy's teacher discovers her hand-drawn picture of Peter.
+Attempting to intercept a disciplinary letter meant for her father, Wendy inadvertently embarrasses him when Nana's pursuit causes an accident at the local bank.

-Searching for his shadow, Peter befriends Wendy, who sews it back onto him.
+In search of his shadow, Peter befriends Wendy, who sews it back onto him.
 He invites Wendy and her brothers to Neverland so she can tell her stories to his gang of Lost Boys.
 Using Tinker Bell's fairy dust, the four fly to Neverland, while Nana alerts Mr. and Mrs. Darling of what has happened.
 In Neverland, Captain Hook and his pirate crew soon attack the children.
-Jealous of Peter's affection for Wendy, Tinker Bell tricks the Lost Boys into shooting the girl out of the sky, who mistake her for a bird.
+Jealous of Peter's affection for Wendy, Tinker Bell tricks the Lost Boys into shooting the girl out of the sky, who mistakes her for a bird.
 Fortunately, Wendy survives, saved by an acorn Peter had given her earlier.
 Peter banishes Tinker Bell and ends their friendship.

 Wendy agrees to the Lost Boys' request to be their "mother", while Peter takes the role of their father.
 Meanwhile, John and Michael encounter Tiger Lily, a Native American princess, and Hook and his crew take the three to the Black Castle.
 Peter, Wendy, and the Lost Boys rescue them, as Hook is chased by the crocodile who has followed him for years.
 After a celebration at the Native American camp, Peter shows Wendy the fairies' home and the two share a romantic dance.
 Hook spies on the pair and convinces Tinker Bell that Peter will eventually choose to leave Neverland for Wendy.
 When Wendy asks Peter to express his feelings, he angrily demands she return home, refusing to believe that he can ever feel love without having to grow up.
-Peter then flies off, returns to the Darling nursery and unsuccessfully tries shutting the open window, determined to keep Wendy in Neverland.
+Peter then flies off, returns to the Darling nursery and unsuccessfully tries shutting the open window, determined to keep Wendy, John and Michael in Neverland.